microsoft/machine-learning-for-programming-samples/README.md

       Epoch Test took 4.75s [processed 3041 samples/second]
     Test accuracy: 50.11%
     ```
-   If you accuracy is over 100%, you most likely did not consider padding
+   You may observe accuracies over 100%, which are most likely due to
-   of sequences correctly.
-See next step.
+   the fact that your number of correct tokens takes predictions of
+   the `%PAD%` token into account.
+The next task should resolve this.

 7. To improve training, we want to ignore those parts of the sequence that are
    just "%PAD%" symbols introduced to get to a uniform length.
 To this end,